roc-streaming/roc-toolkit/docs/sphinx/internals/code_structure.rst

 ===================== ===============================================
-target_posix          Enabled for a POSIX OS target_posix_ext      Enabled for a POSIX OS with POSIX extensions target_gnu            Enabled for GNU-like libc target_bionic         Enabled for Bionic libc target_darwin         Enabled for macOS target_android        Enabled for Android target_pc             Enabled for PC (desktop, server) target_c11            Enabled for C11 compiler target_libunwind      Enabled if libunwind is available target_libatomic_ops  Enabled if libatomic_ops is available target_libuv          Enabled if libuv is available target_openfec        Enabled if OpenFEC is available target_sox            Enabled if SoX is available target_pulseaudio     Enabled if PulseAudio is available target_speexdsp       Enabled if SpeexDSP is available target_nobacktrace    Enabled if no backtrace API is available target_nodemangle     Enabled if no demangling API is available
+target_posix          Enabled for a POSIX OS target_posix_ext      Enabled for a POSIX OS with POSIX extensions target_posix_tty      Enabled for a POSIX OS with ANSI terminals target_gnu            Enabled for GNU-like libc target_bionic         Enabled for Bionic libc target_darwin         Enabled for macOS target_android        Enabled for Android target_pc             Enabled for PC, in broad sense (desktop, server, mobile) target_c11            Enabled for C11 compilers target_libunwind      Enabled if libunwind is available target_libatomic_ops  Enabled if libatomic_ops is available target_libuv          Enabled if libuv is available target_openfec        Enabled if OpenFEC is available target_speexdsp       Enabled if SpeexDSP is available target_sox            Enabled if SoX is available target_pulseaudio     Enabled if PulseAudio is available target_nobacktrace    Enabled if no backtrace API is available target_nodemangle     Enabled if no demangling API is available
 ===================== ===============================================